-Despite extreme efforts by the Holier Than Thou political machinery, the popularity of Cryptocurrencies refuse to recede and there are a number of reasons behind the same – the currency’s increasing popularity as well as the political conspiracy (in many countries) to make it look like a toy currency – not much better than the currency used in monopoly game.
+Despite extreme efforts by the Holier Than Thou political machinery, the popularity of Cryptocurrencies refuses to recede, and there are a number of reasons behind the same – the currency’s increasing popularity as well as the political conspiracy (in many countries) to make it look like a toy currency – not much better than the currency used in a monopoly game.

 It brings us to our next question what keeps them going?
 Is there really any driving force – a definite base under their running feet – or it is all about hype fuelled by controversies and bans?